 The patent describes the mechanism for determining featured snippet eligibility.
 Basically, whenever there is a natural language query with very clear intent, e.g. what are the seven deadly sins, Google would scan the top-ranking pages and look for a heading that sounds very similar to the query, followed by a concise answer, e.g. a list of seven sins.

+So, how to get a featured snippet in search?
 Remember that each heading (H2-H6) within your copy has the potential to be used in a rich snippet.
-Basically, each of your headings has to be written as if it were a query (natural language + keywords), and the text immediately after the heading should provide the answer to the query.
+Basically, each of your headings has to be written as if it were a query (natural language search + keywords), and the text immediately after the heading should provide the answer to the query.
 Below is a perfect example of rich snippet material — one of the headings is an exact match for the query of how to change a diaper, and it is followed by a numbered list of steps:

 Follow best practices when creating anchor texts for your backlinks, as well as internal links.
 Make sure the anchor is representative of the page it leads to, includes keywords, and is surrounded with contextual words.